TheFormulaCruisers/HU3-Nodes/Node_code/README.md

 ## Getting Started

-In order to have a working node, we must tested every function individually and have put them all together.
+In order to have a working node, we must have tested every function individually and have put them all together.
 This includes:
 * The CAN_test ( https://github.com/TheFormulaCruisers/HU3-Nodes/tree/master/CAN_test ).
 * The ADC_test ( https://github.com/TheFormulaCruisers/HU3-Nodes/tree/master/ADC_test )
 * The input_Capture_test ( https://github.com/TheFormulaCruisers/HU3-Nodes/tree/master/Input_Capture_test )

+## Instructions
+* ID.
+In order to upload the code to the node there are 2 tasks that has to be done for every node before uploading the code. that is to change the ID.Each and every Node needs a unique ID. this ID will be used in order to communicate to the C3.
+The C3 uses this unique ID to give priority to certain nodes.
+The ID should have a 16 bit value. for further information regarding the CAN-bus and the ID visit
+* Function.
+Before uploading your code, the nodes needs to be able to know what functions it is doing and what data to send.
+Therefor the functions are first defined in this code as
+  * define ADC_Active1.
+  * define ADC_Active2.
+  * define Input_Capture.
+The specification, requirements and the software of the nodes allow a Maximum of 2 functions per node.
+So before uploading the code make sure which function/s you are using. you can disable a function by commenting out the defined function ( // define ADC_Active2).

+## Detailed description

 ## Built With